mochamaddani/salestock-test-frontend/README.md

 1. User can browse products in infinite list
 2. User can view detailed information of each product
 3. User can view the image of each product
-4. Placeholder component while loading data to increase UX
+4. Placeholder component while loading data
 5. I build my [Backend](https://github.com/mochamaddani/salestocktest-backend)